ministryofjustice/cookie-compliance-for-wordpress/README.md

 # Features

-* Users have the ability to consent to the cookies from Google Tag Manager
+* Users have the ability to consent to the cookies from Google Tag Manager.
 * Create interactive consent screens (utilises the allowlist feature of GTM)

 ## Issues